 What is the treatment for varicose veins?

-Varicose veins usually don’t require any treatment.
-If you’re concerned about their appearance your GP may be able to refer you to a vascular surgeon for advice and treatment.
+They should also refer you to a vascular surgeon for advice and treatment.
 Most procedures to treat varicose veins focus on sealing off the varicose vein and redirecting blood flow to other veins.
+These are often minimally invasive procedures that are performed under local anaesthetic with quick recovery time.

 See your GP if your varicose veins are causing:

-Varicose veins can increase your risk of developing venous leg ulcers, so if you have been diagnosed with a leg ulcer your GP may recommend further treatment.
+Varicose veins can increase your risk of developing venous leg ulcers, so if you have been diagnosed with a leg ulcer your GP should recommend further treatment.

 What self-care can I do with varicose veins?